Dornavineeth/UnlearningFactory/README.md

 ### Train models for developing new benchmark

-Quickly launch finetuning job with the following script
+Quick start: run finetuning with the following script

 ```bash
 python src/train.py